 df=n1=24df = n - 1 = 24

-One common mistake is choosing the wrong version of the test.
-If the same people, machines, or units are measured twice, the data are paired, so an independent two-sample t-test is not appropriate.
+• Design step: Picking the wrong version.
+If the same people, machines, or units are measured twice, the data are paired — an independent two-sample t-test is wrong.

-Another mistake is reading "not statistically significant" as "there is no difference."
-Usually it means the sample did not provide strong enough evidence against the null hypothesis.
+• Interpret step: Reading "not statistically significant" as "there is no difference."
+It usually means the sample lacked strong enough evidence against the null.

-A third mistake is skipping the data check.
-With a tiny sample and one extreme outlier, the formula still produces a number, but the conclusion may not be trustworthy.
+• Data check: Skipping it.
+A tiny sample with one extreme outlier still produces a number, but the conclusion may not be trustworthy.

 Need help with a problem?